 After noting down your fat percentage, we recommend that you compare the figure each time you test yourself.
 Just compare the body percentage.
 If you are concerned about your weight and fat, do not hesitate to consult a medical professional.
 Remember, prevention is always better than cure.

 If you want to measure your body fat every day, it is better to test yourself the same time each day.
-That is primarily because measuring your body weight, and fat will be drastically different after eating or drinking or exercising.
+That is primarily because measuring your body weight, and fat will be drastically different after having food or coffee or exercising.

 Measuring after drinking a large amount of water or eating a big meal will interfere with the reading.
 Exercising will increase the temperature of your body, which is another factor that will influence the outcome.